catseye/relwrite/README.md

 `relwrite`
 ==========

-`relwrite` relates strings to string via a grammar in the Chomsky hierarchy.
+`relwrite` relates strings to strings via a grammar in the Chomsky hierarchy.

 What does "relate" mean in this context?